urbanjost/M_matrix/README.md

 Perhaps it could be useful for creating a testing framework for Linear Algebra libraries and other routines in the growing Fortran stdlib effort or `fpm` packages as well.

+Any feedback would be appreciated.
+How important is it to be compatible with Matlab or Octave or Fortran?
+Does this appear useful for creating configuration files, input files, inspecting data in existing programs, transferring data between programs or providing for unit testing and macro timing and debugging?

+I do not plan on extending this to allow for creating functions at this point, which would be required to turn it into a more powerful program, but do plan on making it easy to extend with custom math-based procedures and using modern Fortran features to make it more maintainable.

+My primary interest is in making it into a tool for interacting with Fortran programs.

 Installation requires fpm(1):